NordicSemiconductor/asset-tracker-cloud-docs/v1.5.x/_sources/index.rst.txt

 .. admonition:: Acknowledgements

-   *Pin Icon* created by Nun from the Noun Project.
-   *Cat Icon* created by Focus Lab from the Noun Project.
    *Amazon Web Services*, the AWS logo are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.
    *Google* and the Google logo are registered trademarks of Google LLC.
    *Microsoft* and *Azure* are registered trademarks of Microsoft Corporation in the United States and/or other countries.